top of page

 INTRODUCTION

-Hurricane Melissa’s catastrophic impact has exposed longstanding structural inequalities affecting Rastafari and indigenous communities in Jamaica, especially in Trench Town—recognized globally as the birthplace of reggae, a UNESCO-protected form of Intangible Cultural Heritage (ICH), and a living archive of African Diaspora creative, spiritual, and political identity.
+Hurricane Melissa’s catastrophic impact has exposed longstanding structural inequalities affecting Rastafari and indigenous communities in Jamaica.
+This is especially true in Trench Town—recognized globally as the birthplace of reggae.
+It is a UNESCO-protected form of Intangible Cultural Heritage (ICH) and a living archive of African Diaspora creative, spiritual, and political identity.

 LEGAL & MORAL FRAMEWORK